rafaelpadilla/Object-Detection-Metrics/README.md

 ![](http://latex.codecogs.com/gif.latex?%5Cboldsymbol%7BAP%20%3D%200.2234%7D)

-If you want to reproduce these results, see the **Sample 1**.
+If you want to reproduce these results, see the **[Sample 1 source code](https://github.com/rafaelpadilla/Object-Detection-Metrics/blob/master/samples/sample_1.py)**.

 <!--In order to evaluate your detections, you just need a simple list of `Detection` objects.
 A `Detection` object is a very simple class containing the class id, class probability and bounding boxes coordinates of the detected objects.
 This same structure is used for the groundtruth detections.-->

 ## How to use this project

 This project is very easy to use.
-If you want obtain metrics for your object detection algorithm, you are in the right place.
+If you want to evaluate your algorithm with the most used object detection metrics, you are in the right place.

 First, you need to import the `Evaluator` package and create the object `Evaluator()`: